diffkemp/diffkemp/README.md

 See the [Usage reference](docs/usage.md) to learn more about how to use individual commands.

+## Examples

+If you want to learn how you can use DiffKemp, you can read the following
+examples:

+- [Simple program](docs/examples/simple_program.md): Example of using DiffKemp on a very simple program (contains a few lines of code) to understand how to use DiffKemp, what it does, and what it gives us as a result.

 ## How does it work?

 The main focus of DiffKemp is high scalability, such that it can be applied to